-This tag defines the title of the document, but it is not displayed directly on the page, and you can see it in the name of a browser window or tab with an open site.
-Title plays a crucial role, as it is important for ranking.
+This tag defines the document’s title, but it is not displayed directly on the page, and you can see it in the name of a browser window or tab with an open site.
+The title plays a crucial role, as it is essential for ranking.

 Recommended volume: 120 characters, 12-15 words

-Thus, we come to the conclusion that the dot and the question marks and exclamations are stop symbols, and they should not be used in the Title.
+Thus, we conclude that the dot, question marks, and exclamations are stop symbols, and they should not be used in the title.
 As for other special characters, they don’t “beat” passages, but I wouldn’t use them anyway.
-There are always enough commas and dashes to make a good title, colons and brackets are used much less often.
-By the way, if necessary, you can use herringbone quotes, they also do not violate anything in our design.
+There are always enough commas and dashes to make a good title.
+Colons and brackets are used much less often.
+By the way, you can use herringbone quotes.
+They also do not violate anything in our design.